-On March 8, 1977, the Plymouth Light Station was officially recognized and received the status of National Historic Place.
+On March 8, 1977, the Plymouth Light Station was officially listed on the National Register of Historic Places.

-In 1997 the Coast Guard moved the lighthouse back from the eroding 45-foot cliff.
+In 1998 the Coast Guard moved the lighthouse back from the eroding 45-foot cliff.
 It was standing only 50 feet from the edge when it was placed on rollers and moved by tracks 140 feet from its previous site.
-It now sits on the property of Fort Andrews at Gurnet Point.
+It now sits on the property of Fort Andrew at Gurnet Point.

 Login to Project Gurnet & Bug Lights